Corbin Carroll Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings (2022)

-- Padres pitchers combined to surrender 173 total home runs last year (1.1 per game).
-That ranked 17th in baseball.
+- Padres pitchers combined to give up 173 total home runs at a clip of 1.1 per game (17th in the league).

 © 2023 Data Skrive.
 All rights reserved.